Chapter 9: Annual Conference Programs

 9.10 Important dates

-October — ACRL staff submit meeting requests for ACRL programs based on information provided in the ACRL program proposal form.
+December — ACRL staff submit meeting requests for ACRL programs based on information provided in the ACRL program proposal form.
 Basic AV set-up requested for all programs (computer, LCD projector, screen, podium with microphone).
-Program planners receive completed room request to review.

-February — Final program description submitted to ACRL Program Officer.
+February — Final program description submitted to ACRL Senior Program Officer.

 April — Non-librarian speaker badge requests due.